laryn/legal/README.txt

     and displayed as text only

 	- Scroll Box (CSS) - Scrollable text box created in CSS Text should be entered with HTML formatting.
        (less accessible than a standard scroll box)

 	- HTML Text - Terms & conditions displayed as HTML formatted text Text should be entered with HTML formatting

 	Note: When displayed on the page /legal your T&Cs will be automatically reformatted to HTML Text if entered as a Scroll Box or Scroll Box (CSS)

 FACEBOOK CONNECT

 In facebook applications, click edit, click on Facebook User Settings.
 Click on "Do not create accounts Automatically".
 Then, when user DOES create account, it runs them through the Legal agreement.

+VARNISH CACHE

+Some users have reported that when a user who hasn't accepted the latest version of the legal terms attempts to login, they are logged out with the message 'Operation timed out.
+Please try to log in again.'

+To fix this please add the following to your default.vcl file:

+sub vcl_recv {
+  if (req.url ~ "^/legal_accept") {
+    return (pipe);
+  }
+}

 ********************************************************************
 ACKNOWLEDGEMENTS